strawmelonjuice/Mini-strawmelonjuice.com/README.md

 # CynthiaWebsiteEngine-mini

 A lightweight website engine emphasising simplicity and ease of use.
 Optimised for small to medium-sized websites requiring both static and dynamic capabilities.
-Create entire sites out of just a few markdown/html/plaintext files and their json metadata!
+Create entire sites out of just a few djot/markdown/html/plaintext files and their json metadata!

 ## Key Features

 - 🚀 Simple setup and configuration
 - 🎨 Wide collection of pre-made themes
-- 📝 Markdown and HTML support
+- 📝 Djot and HTML support (MarkDown support with Pandoc)
 - 🔧 Static site generation capabilities
 - 🔌 Extensible plugin architecture based on the Cynthia v3 plugin system (coming in v2)